-The beginning of the trail has you walking a very well marked path through a thick wooded area.
+The beginning of the trail has you walking a very well marked path through a thickly wooded area.
 It is very shady and cool here which can be welcoming during the summer months.
-As you proceed up the trail you pass through two large meadows that are great for viewing deer as well as the free range cattle that are allowed to graze the entire length of the trail.
+As you proceed up the trail you pass through two large meadows that are great for viewing deer as well as the free-range cattle that are allowed to graze the entire length of the trail.
 They also frequent the lake area where you will be camping if you stay overnight.
 That being said, you can expect to see a large amount of “cow pies” on this trip.
 The two nights I have spent at the lake have been beautiful and quiet.
 Both trips were during the end of the summer last year which meant very calm weather and not a lot of people.

 The last quarter of a mile of the trail is the steepest and consists of both dirt and rocky switchbacks which bring you to East Boulder Lake.
 This lake is not the end of the trail, there is actually a large loop that you can hike which takes you out of the basin and up to several other lakes.
 But, as I mentioned before this is as far as I have traveled this trail to date.
 When you arrive at the top you are greeted by a beautiful, sprawling basin lined with rusty red colored rock faces and the lake itself.